Ebola in Nigeria: Index case

-Subsequent Transmission
+Subsequent transmission

 On 6 August 2014, the Nigerian health minister told reporters, "Yesterday the first known Nigerian to die of Ebola was recorded.
 This was one of the nurses that attended to the Liberian.
 The other five newly confirmed cases are being treated at an isolation ward."
 The nurse was Obi Justina Ejelonu.

-The doctor who treated Sawyer, Ameyo Adadevoh, subsequently also died of Ebola.
+The doctor who treated another infected person, Ameyo Adadevoh, subsequently also died of the virus.

 Others that died included Mrs Ukoh (a Ward Maid at First Consultants Medical Center), Jato Asihu Abdulqudir (an acquaintance of Sawyer, who was on the plane with him and carried his bag when he was ill), a private hospital doctor in Port Harcourt who was treating Jato and an elderly patient at the hospital that treated the private hospital doctor for Ebola.

 On 22 September 2014, the Nigeria health ministry announced, "As of today, there is no case of Ebola in Nigeria.
 All listed contacts who were under surveillance have been followed up for 21 days."
 According to the WHO, 20 cases and 8 deaths had been confirmed, including the imported case, who also died.
 Four of the dead were health care workers who had cared for Sawyer.
 In all, 529 contacts had been followed and of that date they had all completed a 21-day mandatory period of surveillance.

 Outbreak successfully contained

 On 9 October 2014, the European Centre for Disease Prevention and Control (ECDC) acknowledged Nigeria's positive role in controlling the effort to contain the Ebola outbreak.
-"We wish to thank the Federal Ministry of Health, Abuja, Nigeria, and the staff of the Ebola Emergency Centre who coordinated the management of cases, containment of outbreaks and treatment protocols in Nigeria."
 Nigeria's quick responses, including intense and rapid contact tracing, surveillance of potential contacts, and isolation of all contacts were of particular importance in controlling and limiting the outbreak, according to the ECDC.
 Complimenting Nigeria's successful efforts to control the outbreak, "the usually measured WHO declared the feat 'a piece of world-class epidemiological detective work'."

-The WHO's representative in Nigeria officially declared Nigeria to be Ebola free on 20 October after no new active cases were reported in the follow up contacts, stating it was a "spectacular success story".
+The WHO's representative in Nigeria officially declared Nigeria to be Ebola free on 20 October after no new active cases were reported in the follow-up contacts, stating it was a "spectacular success story".